 The Soft Skills

-Some cyber security jobs more than others are focused on working directly with people and having an understanding of how they interact with devices.
-This can entail training individuals on privacy best practices, safety precautions and procedures, and more.
+Many cybersecurity jobs are more people-focused than tech-focused and involve working directly with people to understand how they interact with devices.
+This can look like training individuals on privacy best practices, safety precautions and procedures, and more.

-But communication is incredibly important no matter what your role looks like.
-Whether interacting with your team, reporting information to non-technical individuals, or working alongside them to troubleshoot and handle problems, you need to be able to communicate.
+But communication is incredibly important for a cybersecurity professional no matter what your role looks like.
+Whether interacting with your team, reporting information to non-technical individuals, or working alongside them to troubleshoot and handle problems, you need to be able to communicate clearly and effectively.

 - Empathy and interest in people